-Perhaps the most discussed topic in Casa di ReisDNA, what will we take with us?
+Perhaps the most discussed topic in Casa di TravelDNA before we left: what will we take with us?

 During a vacation of two or three weeks, we usually carry a backpack of about 6 kilos.
-For our worldtrip this is not feasible, we will travel with 9 kilos per person.
-Unfortunately, this means we can't always take our luggage as carry on, but that is for your own consideration.
+For our worldtrip this is not realistic, so we will travel with about 10 kilos per person.
+Unfortunately, this means we can't always take our luggage as carry on.

 Traveling lightweight has it's pros and cons.
-Apart from saving al lot of check-in fees, it's very relaxed, your whole body is grateful and that minimalistic life does something to your brain.
+Apart from saving a lot of check-in fees with cheap airlines, it's very relaxed, your whole body is grateful and that minimalistic life does something to your brain.
 And yes, there is a downside.
 You'll have to make strict choices what you can and cannot bring.

 Once you have decided what items are coming you with you, you have to choose a good backpack.
 Which one is suitable for you and your trip?